STATE OF ALASKA - Alaska Department of Revenue - Tax Division 2026

 1. Click ‘Get Form’ to open the STATE OF ALASKA - Alaska Department of Revenue - Tax Division form in the editor.

-2. Begin by entering your Taxpayer Identification information, including the name and federal Employer Identification Number (EIN) of your corporation.
+2. Begin by entering your Taxpayer Identification information, including your name and federal Employer Identification Number (EIN).
+Ensure this matches the details on your previous returns.

-3. Complete Schedule A for the Net Income Tax Summary.
-Enter any Alaska net operating loss (NOL) deductions you wish to utilize.
+4. Fill out Schedule A for the Net Income Tax Summary.
+Report any Alaska net operating loss deductions and ensure you attach Form 6385 if applicable.

-7. Finally, review all entries for accuracy and completeness before submitting your form electronically through our platform.
+7. Review all entries for accuracy and completeness before submitting.
+Use our platform's features to save and share your completed form easily.

 See more STATE OF ALASKA - Alaska Department of Revenue - Tax Division versions